charmed-kubernetes/bundle/fragments/k8s/cdk-converged/README.md

 ### Accessing the Kubernetes dashboard

-The Kubernetes dashboard addon is installed by default, along with Heapster, Grafana and InfluxDB for cluster monitoring.
+The Kubernetes dashboard addon is installed by default, along with Metrics Server, Heapster, Grafana and InfluxDB for cluster monitoring.
 The dashboard addons can be enabled or disabled by setting the `enable-dashboard-addons` config on the `kubernetes-master` application: